10 Most Delicious Galician Dishes on the Camino

 8. Galician Beef

 Also greatly appreciated in the rest of Spain is the ‘Ternera Gallega’ or Galician beef.
-If you are not into sea creatures, you can always go for beef.
+You can always go for beef if you are not into sea creatures.

 9. Tarta de Santiago

 The traditional almond cake with Santiago’s cross is a perfect sweet treat to go with a coffee or after a meal.
-Many other towns in Galicia have similar almond tarts, but each with its specific differences.
+Many other towns in Galicia have similar almond tarts, but each has specific differences.
 Check out our recipe for Tarta de Santiago.

 10. Flan

-Creme caramel or flan is quite a popular dessert in Galicia.
-In Autumn, many restaurants and bars will make flan with chestnuts.
-If you have a chance, have a taste! it is delicious with a bit of whipped cream.
+Crème caramel, or flan, is a popular dessert in Galicia.
+During autumn, many restaurants and bars create a particular version of flan made with chestnuts.
+If you get the chance, give it a try!
+It’s delightful, especially with a dollop of whipped cream.

-… and if you need a nightcap to help digestion, try a little ‘chupito’ of herbs liquor or coffee liquor…
+If you’re looking for a nightcap to aid digestion, try a small ‘chupito’ of herb liqueur or coffee liqueur.

-A great spot for foodies is the Mercado de Abastos in Santiago de Compostela, the city’s biggest attraction after the cathedral, of course!
+For food enthusiasts, the Mercado de Abastos in Santiago de Compostela is a must-visit.
+It’s the city’s main attraction after the cathedral!

-For more information about the Camino de Santiago or to book your Camino trip, contact our travel specialists.
+For more information about the Camino de Santiago or to book your Camino trip, contact us.

 Comments